danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 The Lacanian Triad according to Zizek

 That which resists symbolization

-“The real is what resists symbolization absolutely.” ― Jacques Lacan, The Seminar of Jacques Lacan: Freud's Papers on Technique Define hyperReal.
+“The real is what resists symbolization absolutely.” ― Jacques Lacan, The Seminar of Jacques Lacan: Freud's Papers on Technique

+Define hyperReal.
 (link to Wikipedia)[https://en.wikipedia.org/wiki/Hyperreality]

 Even better than the real thing.

 Heightened states of being, as in the impossibility of hearing a multitude of things sounding in a multitude spaces, at a multitude of different times all at once.
 Transcending limitations of time and space through non realTime assemblage.

 There is a line between The Real and the fake.
 This position is defended at any cost.
 The Real can not, _must_ not, allow itself to be devalued.
 A great many people have invested heavily in doing difficult things.
 Shortcuts are frowned upon.

 Authenticity of what exactly?
 Value to be traded in for what?
 Tradition to be upheld for what purpose?
 Cutting corners implies future weakness of structural integrity.
 And so it goes.
 Positions of power are upheld.
 Barriers to entry kept in place.
 Nothing we can do.

 "...through layers of diminishing reality"

 "...half-awake, unable to distinguish the virtual from the real"

 "...counterfeit unreality"

 [How much of the internet is fake?](http://nymag.com/intelligencer/2018/12/how-much-of-the-internet-is-fake.html)

 "Round Robins are a method of recording a number of performances of the same sample so that when playing repeated notes in fast succession you don't get “machine gunning” a rapid repeat of the same sample that gives the game away immediately."

-_ Quote taken from some manual for some percussion sample library somewhere at some time or another.
+This quote taken from a SpitFire Audio manual for a percussion sample library.
+If you decide to keep this then you should find it.

 I can envision a future where people complain about musicians using telekinesis and longing for the days when real musicians used computers.

 _ Meyers
 [link to tweet](https://twitter.com/m_e_y_e_r_s/status/855084900663349252)

 Statements of science are not of what is true and what is not true, but statements of what is known with different degrees of certainty.
 _ Richard Feynman

-Causal relationships.
-Evidence based.
-Realistic sound.
-Notions of artificiality.
-Polar opposites
-Insurmountable task
-Fundamental differences

 # The MPC

 (Origin stories, lore, compare the brush, hyperReal tape recorder, hi & lo culture.)

 If the tape recorder was hyperReal then the MPC is hyperHyperReal (compare postPostModern) and controlling Kontakt with SuperCollider is infinitely hyperRealised in comparison to the original origin story.

-When the story of our origin (specifically New Music's origin) is told through the perspective Then the tape recorder grows to the size of the studio with undeniable monumental prestige.
-If we adjust the point of departure to adjust the scope of our story to use the MPC as the starting point an alternative telling of history emerges.
-The story we now construct has ramifications for where density is found.
+When the story of our origin (specifically Electronic Music's origin) is told through the perspective of the tape recorder being the start .
+Then later the tape recorder grows to the size of the studio with undeniable monumental prestige.
+If we adjust the point of departure to a more recent technological breakthrough then the scope of our story changes dramtically.
+To use the MPC as the starting point for an alternative telling of history emerges as an oppourtunity.

+The story we now construct has ramifications for where density occours.
 Closer to our time.
 Preferably in the now.
 Year zero is no longer 1930 with that of the Americans liberating the tape recorder from the rubble of nazi Germany.
 Instead the year is 1988.
 Public Enemy burst into a popular culture running at break-neck-speed with their debut release It Takes a Nation of Millions to Hold Us Back.
 Our origin story is no longer one of first meanderings of applying an alien technology inside of a void.
 Instead the very modus operandi is referentiality.
 The sampler and sampling not the tape recorder and tape recordings.

-Very the history of Electronische Musik begins with the tape recorder and then explodes outward into the physical monument of the studio our new origin story is one of implosion.
+The history of Electronische Musik begins with the tape recorder and then explodes outward into the physical monument of the studio.
+Our new origin story is one of implosion.
 Both stories originate from a single machine.

-Samplers inside of computers are direct descendants of the MPC.
+Sampler software inside of computers are direct descendants of the MPC.
 They now have no physical form.
 They are software.
-They computer disappears into generalization.
+The computer disappears into generalization.
 A computer can perform the task of any specialized machine like the tape recorder or the sampler.
 A general purpose computer.
 Incorporeal.
 Purpose defined in software.

-I want to write about the MPC.
 It wasn't until much later that I realised that the magical machine that I had heard about was the MPC.
 I first heard the story when I was a kid listening to NWA, Public Enemy, De La Soul.
 Then finally when I was older from a guy who showed me J-Dilla's Donuts.
 He told me the story as we were